-After being raised by a narcissist, you might have some weird behaviors you don’t understand.
+After being raised by a narcissistic mother or father, you might have some weird behaviors you don’t understand.
 There’s a very good reason for this and a way to fix it, so it stops happening.

-If you’re still in contact with your narcissistic parent, you feel like a frayed ball of nerves.
+If you’re still in contact and being manipulated by them, you feel like a frayed ball of nerves.
 The problem is when you’re always under constant attack, you never have a chance to heal in between blows.

-Once you put some distance between you and your narcissistic parent, something very painful happens.
+Once you put some distance between you and them, something very painful happens.